 Honda recalls 2.5 million cars because of stalling risk.
 See if your car is one of them.

-Honda is recalling more than 2.5 million cars because the fuel pump inside the fuel tank may fail, causing the vehicles to stall while driving and increasing the risk of a crash, according to the National Highway Traffic Safety Administration.
+Honda is recalling more than 2.5 million cars in the U.S. because the fuel pump inside the fuel tank may fail, causing the vehicles to stall while driving and increasing the risk of a crash, according to the National Highway Traffic Safety Administration.

+Another roughly 2 million Honda vehicles were recalled internationally for the same issue, bringing the total recall to 4.5 million cars, according to Reuters.

 The fuel pump module in the recalled vehicles will be replaced by dealers at no charge, NHTSA said on Wednesday.
 Owners can also contact Honda customer service at (888) 234-2138.
 The automaker will start notifying owners of the recall by mail on February 5, the government agency said.